greg-raven/grus/_posts/2020-04-23-i-support-the-use-of-firearms-on-public-lands.md

 ---
-title: 'I support the use of firearms on public lands'
+title: "I support the use of firearms on public lands"
 layout: post
 categories:
 - Letters